Ranger 4: Mission

 Without solar power, Ranger 4's batteries ran down on the morning of April 26 and the radio transponder ceased operating.
 The tiny transmitter in the seismometer capsule continued sending out a 50-milliwatt signal.
-According to the NASA, Ranger 4 impacted the far side of the Moon (229.3 degrees E, 15.5 degrees S) at 9600 km/h at 12:49:53 UT on April 26, 1962, after 64 hours of flight.
-However, the coordinates were ″guesstimated" and the crater of the impact could not be identified by high-resolution images of the Lunar Reconnaissance Orbiter.
+According to NASA, Ranger 4 impacted the far side of the Moon (229.3 degrees E, 15.5 degrees S) at 9600 km/h at 12:49:53 UT on April 26, 1962, after 64 hours of flight.
+However, the coordinates were ″guesstimated", and while the impact crater was presumably imaged by the later Lunar Reconnaissance Orbiter, the exact crater has not been identified.

 NASA officials tried to put a positive spin on the mission, noting that it was the first time an American spacecraft had reached the surface of the Moon and that the probe was "far more sophisticated" than the Soviet Luna 2 space probe in 1959, which had been little more than a pressurized sphere designed to deposit pennants on the surface at impact.
 The excellent performance of the Atlas-Agena booster had also raised morale.

 This spacecraft, similar in design to Ranger 3, was the first American spacecraft to reach another celestial body.
 It was also the first spacecraft to impact the far side of the Moon.
 Although the spacecraft did not achieve its primary objective, the Atlas-Agena-Ranger combination performed without fault for the first time.